You can access Cotec Newsletters from NEWS section

-We will keep you up- to- date with regard to preparations for the Congress and will look forward very much to seeing many of you in Galway in four years time !
+We will keep you up- to- date with regard to preparations for the Congress and will look forward very much to seeing many of you in Galway in two years time !

 The summary of the Profession is a COTEC document compiled and updated each year according to the information obtained from the National Associations of occupational therapists throughout Europe.
 Its purpose is to provide information on occupational therapy Europe -wide in order to integrate the profile of occupational therapy in European countries, and facilitate the mobility of occupational therapists across Europe.

 Summary Profile of the Occupational Therapy Profession in Europe(2005-2012)